hammerheim-game/hammerheim-rules/3-equipment.md

 its target automatically if you roll a 6 to hit.
 Note that you can still roll a dice for every wound inflicted in this way.
 If you roll a 6, you will inflict a critical hit with that roll.
 If you do not roll a 6, you will cause a normal wound.
-Take armour saves as normal.
+Take armor saves as normal.

 ### Blessed Water